chrisdillow/Tropochief-RC-Plane/docs/component_decisions.md

 - Should keep the wing loading moderate
 - Preference for XT30 connector
 - Avoid excess mass in nosecone
+- Final battery capacity and C-rating are **TBD** and depend on:
+    - Drag and lift characteristics from CFD
+    - Target endurance time
+    - Weight budget required to maintain center of gravity location

 ##### 5.3b | Battery Candidates
 - **2S 1300 mAh (30-50C)**